Camphul/Trampoline/docs/GETTING_STARTED.md

 ## Configuration requirements

 As of spring boot 2.1.0-RELEASE bean overriding is disabled by default.
-Trampoline depends on this feature so please configure the following in your application configurationProperties:
+Trampoline depends on this feature so please configure the following in your application properties:
 ```
 spring.main.allow-bean-definition-overriding=true
 ```